What will it cost for my dog to stay at the Palace?

 Over the years, as the Palace clientele has grown, one thing remains the same: your dogs are like family to us here at the Palace.
 And we’re striving to make each dog’s stay enjoyable.

 In order to provide the best environment for the dogs and the holiday staff, we have set up some “holiday criteria” that we hope will help people understand how we select dogs for the holidays.
-Dogs who are selected eat well, get along well with others, and are quiet.
+Dogs who are selected eat well, get along well with others, are quiet and have clean indoor behaviors.

 During the high-volume holiday times at the Palace, staff are here caring for dogs instead of being with family and friends.
 A group of dogs usually settles in and stays for a week or so at a time, and we’re hoping to have a group of dogs that are relatively quiet, play well together, and eat well–a nice experience for all.